humankindof/Homebrew/README.md

 # Homebrew Install with Brewpack.
 Homebrew install with brewpack packages.yml file.<br />
-Used for some commonly used brew and cask packages as well as web dev packages.
+Used for some commonly used brew and cask packages as well as web dev packages.<br />
+This guide is specific to macOS 10.14

 ## Installation